wbzyl/rack-codehighlighter/README.markdown

 the matched element is removed, and code block is passed to *coderay* highlighter for processing.

-Highlighted code returned by the *coderay* highlighter is wrapped with `pre` element with attributes appropriate for the codehighlighter used.
+Finally, the highlighted code returned by the *coderay* highlighter is wrapped with `pre` element with attributes appropriate for the codehighlighter used.

 ### More examples